ImageMagick/exr/openexr/docs/TheoryDeepPixels.rst

+..
+  SPDX-License-Identifier: BSD-3-Clause
+  Copyright Contributors to the OpenEXR Project.

 Theory of Deep Samples
 ######################

 This document derives the techniques for splitting and combining two non-solid samples of equal depth and thickness.
 These should should be used by deep image "flattening" algorithms to compute the combined colour of two samples.
 The formulas are defined in the document :doc:`InterpretingDeepPixels`.
 This document derives those formulas, and is for information only.

 Definitions
 ===========